natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Kongo.md

 * [[:Category:Heavy cruisers|Heavy cruisers]] - Most cruisers are completely incapable of doing significant damage to you, but if left to their own devices they will eventually chip away at you.
 Learn their ammunition locations, and dispose of them quickly with SAP.
 Also, keep in mind which enemy cruisers are armed with torpedoes, and keep them at arms length.
 * [[Scharnhorst]] - The Scharnhorst is the Kongo's biggest rival, boasting heavier armour and a lower profile hull, while having weaker but more rapid firing armament.
 Approach them with caution, aiming to disable turrets, and preferably have backup from your team.
 Never brawl them, as the Scharnhorst's torpedoes will be decisive.
-* [[USS Arizona]] - The USS Arizona is extremely durable, and their broadside of twelve 14" guns is very imposing.
+* [[USS Arizona]] - The USS Arizona is extremely durable, and their broadside of twelve 356 mm guns is very imposing.
 However, her Achilles' heel is her reload.
 Knocking out turrets and dodging incoming fire from an Arizona will cripple their damage output, while you can bombard them until they eventually explode.
 * [[IJN Hyuga]] - Essentially having your guns, but four more of them, the Hyuga has the deadliest broadside in the game.
 Chip away from them at long range, and make sure you do not get hit in return.
 If the Hyuga is playing passively, use your speed to flank and attack from an unexpected direction.
+* [[Kronshtadt]] - This Soviet battlecruiser is another key rival, possessing a total of nine highly lethal 305 mm cannons in three triple turrets.
+This ship has a very effective armour layout that can significantly reduce damage when angled, especially at longer ranges, whilst the anti-frag armour and lack of deck clutter renders the vessel quite resistant to fragmentation damage from explosions.
+It's best to face these ships by focusing on the frontal turrets and taking them out before they can cripple or destroy you first.
+Ignoring fire coming from this ship is a great way to get blown up.

 === Pros and cons===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->
 '''Pros:'''

-* Exceptional 14" guns with the most potent SAP round in the game and comfortable gun arcs
+* Exceptional 356 mm guns with the most potent SAP round in the game and comfortable gun arcs
-* Very fast for her size
+* Relatively fast for her size
 * Good AA protection, 25 mm AA guns don't cost crew count (the animated crew models don't affect the gameplay)
 * Workable armour above waterline; turtleback around the magazines
 * Access to floatplanes

 '''Cons:'''

-* Extremely weak underwater protection, vulnerable to large caliber diving shots from heavy cruiser or above
+* Extremely weak underwater protection, vulnerable to large calibre diving shots from heavy cruiser or above
 * Subject to flooding and capsizing in addition due to aforementioned weakness
+* 25 mm guns don't have good range - may fire on a target too late, or not at all if at high altitude
 * 127mm batteries are categorized into AAA group and hence no combined manual control or ammo options

 == History ==